GCoiffier/GCoiffier.github.io/content/publications/oneLipSDF.md

 $$\mathcal{L}\_{KR}(f\_\theta,y) = \int\_D -yf\_\theta(x) \\, \rho(x) dx$$
 $$\mathcal{L}\_{hinge}^m(f\_\theta,y) = \int\_D \max\left(0, m-yf\_\theta(x)\right)\\,\rho(x)dx.$$

-We show in the paper that the minimizer of the hKR loss over all possible $1$-Lipschitz functions is the SDF of $\Omega$.
+We show in the paper that, under mild assumptions on $\rho$, the minimizer of the hKR loss over all possible $1$-Lipschitz functions is the SDF of $\Omega$ up to an error that is bounded by $m$.
 This means that minimizing the hKR loss will lead to a very good approximation of the SDF.

 ## Gallery of results